(Yes, both spellings are correct.)

 For now, we need to know that we need advisers for income tax issues, preparing wills, incorporating, setting up tax-advantaged accounts and more.
 For effective long-term stock market investing, we should manage our own portfolios, although, checking with a trusted, qualified adviser occasionally on a fee-for-service basis is a good idea.
 Over the course of an investing lifetime, we would outperform practically all professionally managed accounts and we would save the price on a Model S Tesla in fees.

 For details, join the Monday Morning Millionaire Program.

 Next week, we will discuss picking stocks.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us